Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 Instagram overlays UI elements on Reels.
 If your important content is in the wrong zone, it gets hidden:

-- Top 15%: Hidden by Instagram's header (your profile pic, Reels logo)
+- Top 15%: Hidden by Instagram's header (profile pic, Reels logo)

-- Bottom 15%: Hidden by the caption, like/share buttons, and audio attribution
+- Bottom 20%: Hidden by caption, like/share buttons, and audio attribution (this expanded in 2026)

 - Right edge: Volume slider appears here on some devices